Divorce Economics CDLP

 Managing Credit Scores and Debts After Divorce

 If you're keeping the house, you may need to refinance the mortgage to remove your ex-partner from the loan.
 This will require a credit check, and any missed or late payments could negatively impact your credit score.
-Additionally, you'll want to ensure you have enough income to cover the monthly payments and any other expenses associated with owning a home.
+Additionally, you'll want to ensure you have enough income to cover the monthly payments and other expenses associated with owning a home.

 Working with a Certified Divorce Lending Professional

-Involving a Certified Divorce Lending Professional (CDLP®) early in the divorce settlement process can help the divorcing homeowners set the stage for successful mortgage financing in the future.
+Involving a Certified Divorce Lending Professional (CDLP®) early in the divorce settlement process can help divorcing homeowners set the stage for successful mortgage financing in the future.

 This is for informational purposes only and not for the purpose of providing legal or tax advice.
 You should contact an attorney or tax professional to obtain legal and tax advice.
 Interest rates and fees are estimates provided for informational purposes only and are subject to market changes.
 This is not a commitment to lend.
 Rates change daily – call for current quotations.